 Discovering Outdoor Bouldering

 I took a week vacation to Acadia National Park located in the Northeast Coast of the United States.
-During this time I went bouldering outside for the first time.
+During this time I went bouldering outdoors for the first time.
 The following post is what I learned while going outside to boulder for the first time.